 In May 2014 the FASB issued a final standard on revenue from contracts with customers.
 The standard, issued as FASB ASU 2014-09, "Revenue from Contracts with Customers" (ASU 2014-09), outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
 In July 2015 the FASB decided to defer the effective date of ASU 2014-09 for entities reporting under U.S. GAAP from interim and annual reporting periods beginning after December 15, 2016 to interim and annual reporting periods beginning after December 15, 2017 and allow early adoption as of the original effective date.
 A full retrospective or modified retrospective approach may be taken to adopt the guidance in the ASU.
-The Company is evaluating the impact of the provisions of ASU 2014-09 on its consolidated financial position, results of operations and related disclosures.
+FASB ASU 2016-08, "Revenue from Contracts with Customers (Topic 606): Principal Versus Agent Considerations (Reporting Revenue Gross Versus Net)", FASB ASU 2016-10, "Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing", and FASB ASU 2016-12, "Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients", have been issued in 2016 to further refine the guidance in ASU 2014-09.
+The Company is evaluating the impact of the provisions of the revenue-related ASUs on its consolidated financial position, results of operations and related disclosures.